-Our letter sets out the potential opportunities still available to you, and then considers the changes that have already happened that could affect your 2018/19 tax position.
-Finally, we consider any future changes that were previously announced in the 2018 Autumn Budget.
+Our letter sets out the potential opportunities still available to you between now and 5 April 2021, and considers the changes which that already been announced which could affect your 2021/22 tax position.
+We then consider the future changes that have been announced in the Chancellor’s latest Budget Statement.

 These notes are written in general terms in order to be of the widest possible use, and it is important therefore that specific advice is sought in relation to your own individual circumstances.
-Rates and allowances quoted do not refer to the different Scottish tax rates, and partial income tax raising powers are due to arrive in Wales in April 2019.
+Rates and allowances quoted do not refer to the different Scottish and Welsh tax rates.

 Individual Savings Accounts (“ISAs”)

 Utilise your 2020/21 allowance - individuals can invest a maximum of £20,000, the same as for 2019/20.
 Income and gains within ISAs are free of UK income tax and CGT.
 Additionally the limit for Junior ISAs is £9,000 for 2020/21.
 These limits remain for 2021/22.

 Pension contributions made by individuals continue to attract tax relief subject to the following limits:-

 - £3,600 for individuals with no earnings or earnings up to £3,600 per annum;

 - The individual’s relevant earnings up to a maximum of £40,000 per annum.

 The overall lifetime allowance for an individual’s pension fund has increased to £1,073,100, and this will now be frozen until April 2026.